-First, the two wavelength-bands which are considered for the TOC retrieval are adapted to 307 nm to 311 nm (high ozone absorption) and 319 nm to 324 nm (low ozone absorption, see Figure 1), which showed to be the most robust configuration

-- 175 for the BTS device.
+First, the two wavelength bands which are considered for the TOC retrieval are adapted to 307 to 311 nm (high ozone absorption) and 319 to 324 nm (low ozone absorption; see Fig. 1), which proved to be the most robust configuration for the BTS device.
 The reason for this choice is that both wavelength bands are within one optical filter's measurement range of the BTS and the measurement time could be further decreased in principle to this single filter measurement.
-Second, an air pressure correction for this retrieval algorithm has been introduced in order to consider the larger differences that can be expected within a period of the measurement campaign.
-A correction model has been used since the calculation of a different LUT for every air pressure would be possible, but it is too calculation intensive.
-The standard deviation (k=1) of the correction - 180 within the whole expected air pressure variability at Hohenpeißenberg is <0.8 DU, which has been derived by comparing the model with calculated LUTs for different air pressure (for an air pressure range of 870 hPa to 930 hPa, as observed at Hohenpeißenberg, a correction of maximum 2.5 DU results).
-For this purpose, five different LUTs with different pressures where calculated and a best fit model for the pressure correction was determined.
-This correction has been applied after the TOC retrieval based on a standard pressure with the actual present air pressure during the measurement campaign.
-The air - 185 pressure data has been supplied by the DWD.
+Second, an air pressure correction for this retrieval algorithm was introduced in order to consider the larger differences that can be expected within a period of the measurement campaign.
+A correction model was used since the calculation of a different LUT for every air pressure would be possible, but it is too calculation intensive.
+The standard deviation (k = 1)of the correction within the whole expected air pressure variability at Hohenpeißenberg is < 0.8 DU, which was derived by comparing the model with calculated LUTs for different air pressure (for an air pressure range of 870 to 930 hPa, as observed at Hohenpeißenberg, a correction of maximum 2.5 DU results).
+For this purpose, five different LUTs with different pressures were calculated, and a best-fit model for the pressure correction was determined.
+This correction was applied after the TOC retrieval based on a standard pressure with the actual present air pressure during the measurement campaign.
+The air pressure data were supplied by the DWD.

-Figure 1: Direct irradiance spectra of the lookup table modelled with libRadtran.
-The two wavebands for the TOC retrieval are marked with blue (high O3 absorption) and orange (low O3 absorption)
+Figure 1.
+Direct irradiance spectra of the lookup table modelled with libRadtran.
+The two wavebands for the TOC retrieval are marked with blue (high $O_3$ absorption) and orange (low $O_3$ absorption).